 The cost of providing sewage disposal is recovered from those ratepayers who receive the service, and are not subject to tradewaste charges, in the form of a targeted uniform sewer rate.
-This is a fixed amount on each water closet or urinal connected either directly or through a private drain to a public sewage drain subject to the proviso that every rating unit used primarily as a residence of not more than one household shall be deemed to have not more than one water closet or urinal.
+This is a fixed amount on each water closet or urinal connected either directly or through a private drain to a public sewage drain subject to the proviso that every rating unit used primarily as a residence of not more than one household shall be treated as having not more than one water closet or urinal.

-Actual Rate 2018/19 Rate 2019/20 Estimated revenue 2019/20 (\$000) Sewer Charge \$369.00 \$369.00 8,269
+Actual Rate 2019/20 Rate 2020/21 Estimated revenue 2020/21 (\$000) Sewer Charge \$369.00 \$343.00 7,740